Step by Step Video Tutorials

 In the upper right hand corner of our folder webpage you will see a direct download button.
 I also highly recommend saving the resource Dropbox folder webpage as a bookmark so you have access to current and future materials.

 Bookmarking the Dropbox folder will make it easy to access all of the future tutorial resources as soon they roll out.
 This will prevent you from having to dig back through your email inbox for the link.
-It will also prevent any frustration if you delete the email.
+It will also prevent any frustration if you delete the original email.
 Please note that re-subscribing does not send a new or duplicate email.

 Comment on YouTube